Port Wentworth, Georgia: Dixie Crystals plant explosion

 On February 7, 2008, an explosion at the historic Dixie Crystals sugar plant, established in 1916 on Oxnard Drive, killed 14 people and injured at least 40 others.
 The victims ranged in age from 18 to 56.
 The blast could be heard as far away as Levy, South Carolina, where it shook house walls.
 The accident brought Port Wentworth national and international notice; it was widely reported in European and Asian media.

 Geography

 Port Wentworth is located in the northern corner of Chatham County at 32.164512°N 81.180087°W. It is bordered by Effingham County to the north, by Garden City to the southeast, and by the Savannah city limits (surrounding Savannah/Hilton Head International Airport) to the southwest.
 Within the Port Wentworth city limits are the localities of Meinhard and Monteith.

 According to the United States Census Bureau, the city has a total area of 43.0 km2, of which 0.4 km2, or 0.91%, is covered by water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 10,878 people, 3,258 households, and 2,091 families residing in the city.